rifah07/web_server_nodejs/README.md

 15. In the "script", there is a 'test" line, add "," at the end of the line and press "Enter" to go to new line
 16. Then type ' "start": "nodemon index.js" ' and save, here use your main file instead of "index.js"
 17. No go to terminal and type "npm start", now your restart process for this project is automated.

+Read file using fs(filesystem):

+1. Require "fs" after requiring express
+2. In the project folder add a file (for example: data.txt and add some text in is.
+Here I added 10 name of 10 flowers)
+3. In the [app.get("/",]- part ad fs part to read the data.
+4. So, add - [ { fs.readFile("./data.txt", "utf-8", (err, data) => {res.send(data); });] by replacing previous res.send() paer.
+5. Now to handle error add this part before res.send- [ if (err) { res.send("There is an error to accessing the data file!")} ]
+6. Save and go to browser and see if you can see the file content there.
+If yes then you are right.
+7. Change the file name in code, to wrong name of file, the save and see in browser after refreshing, you should see the error message.
+8. Done this part.